-Sam picks up the remote, turns off the audio, then flips though the channels until she spots two celebrities counting down the seconds to midnight.
+After muting the audio, Sam flips though the channels until she spots a favorite celebrity counting down to midnight.

-With the countdown in the background Sam raises her glass and proposes a toast, “Here’s to the perils of Pauline!”
+With the numbers flashing on the screen Sam raises her glass and proposes a toast, “Here’s to the perils of Pauline!”